Install and Operate AthleticLIVE Local

 - Once the installation is complete, icons for AthleticLIVE Local should appear on your desktop and in your Start menu.

 Start the app

 Start AthleticLIVE Local with the icon on your desktop or in your Start menu.
 You will see a text screen appear with instructions about how to use the app and shut it down.

-Open a browser (preferably the latest version of Chrome or Firefox).
+Open Google Chrome or Mozilla Firefox (preferably the latest version of either).
 Enter

 localhost:8150 into the address bar.